JetBrains/kotlin/MULTIPLATFORM.md

 in the project also must be declared here.

 Note that both iOS and Android applications are not included in the root Gradle build.
-They are represented by independent builds which are managed by specific IDEs (Android Studio and XCode).
+They are represented by independent builds which are managed by specific IDEs (Android Studio and Xcode).
 Such an approach makes work with these builds easier from these IDEs.

 As for IDE for other parts of the project, [IntelliJ IDEA](https://www.jetbrains.com/idea/) is recommended to be used.